arulan/bridge/README.md

 # Bridge

 Route your apps to two virtual outputs and mix between them.
 Send chat to one side, your game to the other.

-0.5.0 marks the initial beta release.
-Please use with caution.
+Adjust the balance at any time.

 ![Bridge](data/screenshots/main-window.png)

 ## Features

-Bridge creates two virtual outputs, Aux and Main, and at its center sits the crossfade mixer.
-Route your audio to the separate outputs and adjust the mix between them from anywhere.
+- A crossfade mixer between two virtual outputs that your audio can be routed to

-- Create Routing Rules to automatically send app audio to your desired output
+- Create pattern-matching persistent routing rules that send app audio to your desired output
 - Conveniently setup headphone virtual surround by providing your own HeSuVi HRIR file
 - Create output presets and switch between them at the press of a button
-- Global Shortcuts support, control your audio from anywhere
+- Support for Global Shortcuts

 ## Installing